sejinpark0209/rails_bog_app/README.md

   </p>
 </details>

-At this point, you're using all the RESTful routes for creatures.
+At this point, you're using all the required RESTful routes for creatures (feel free to add optional PUT).

 #### 2. Set up the creatures `destroy` action